Master Resource Outline

 1. Exemplify the therapeutic value of human presence when providing care to people experiencing the childbearing cycle and neonates.

-2. Recognizing lifecycle events including childbearing as normal, advocate for nonintervention in the absence of complications and for shared decision-making, right to self-determination, and informed choice when communicating with, counseling, and guiding those individuals experiencing childbearing.
+2. Recognize lifecycle events including childbearing as normal, advocate for nonintervention in the absence of complications and for shared decision-making, right to self-determination, and informed choice when communicating with, counseling, and guiding those individuals experiencing childbearing.

-3. With preceptor or faculty guidance, use critical thinking skills when identifying and managing complications and emergencies and referring to members of the interprofessional health care team as needed
+3. (With preceptor or faculty guidance) Use critical thinking skills when identifying and managing complications and emergencies and referring to members of the interprofessional health care team as needed

 Depending on the setting of clinical experiences, upon completion of this course the